-Call: HORIZON-C Call: HORIZON-CL3-2025-01 Civil Security for Society Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 5.00 million would allow these outcomes to be addressed appropriately.
-Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 15.00 million.
-Type of Action Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: This topic requires involvement as beneficiaries of at least 3 relevant practitioners stemming from at least 3 different EU Member States or Associated Countries.
-Depending on the specific proposal submitted, these practitioners should represent one or several of the following portfolios: critical infrastructure operator, government authority responsible for critical infrastructure resilience, national authority responsible for overseeing critical infrastructure operators, or civil protection authority.
+Type of Action Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following exceptions apply: subject to restrictions for the protection of European communication networks.
+The following additional eligibility conditions apply: This topic requires involvement as beneficiaries of at least 3 relevant practitioners from at least 3 different EU Member States or Associated Countries.
+Depending on the specific proposal submitted, these practitioners should represent one or several of the following portfolios: critical infrastructure operator, authority responsible for critical infrastructure resilience, • civil protection authority, law enforcement or private companies delivering security for critical infrastructure.
+The scale of operation of the above practitioners (national, regional or local) should match the proposal objectives.
 For these participants, applicants must fill in the table "Information about security practitioners" in the application form with all requested information.
 If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).

-Technology Readiness Level ctivities are expected to achieve TRL 6-7 by the end of the project - see General Annex B. Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Beneficiaries should provide financial support to third parties in the form of grants.
-The maximum amount to be granted to each third party is EUR 200 000 to support effective engagement with SMEs and/or effective collaboration and/or coordination with additional relevant critical infrastructure operator, government authority responsible for critical infrastructure resilience, national authority responsible for overseeing critical infrastructure operators, or civil protection authority from EU Member States or Associated Countries.
-These additional partners involvement should include testing and validation activities in the operational environment.
+Technology Readiness Level Activities are expected to achieve TRL 6-7 by the end of the project - see General Annex B. Legal and financial set-up of the Grant The rules are described in General Annex G. The following exceptions apply: Agreements Beneficiaries must provide financial support to third parties in the form of grants.
+The maximum amount to be granted to each third party is EUR 200 000 to support the expected outcomes of the topic and engagement with SMEs and/or effective collaboration and/or coordination with additional relevant critical infrastructure operator, government authority responsible for critical infrastructure resilience, national authority responsible for overseeing critical infrastructure operators, or civil protection authority from EU Member States or Associated Countries.
+These additional partners involvement must include testing and validation activities in the operational environment.
 Security Sensitive Topics Some activities resulting from this topic may involve using classified background and/or producing of security sensitive results (EUCI and SEN).
 Please refer to the related provisions in section B Security - EU classified and sensitive information of the General Annexes.